sandibasagic/dream-day/README.md

 ### Fonts
 When choosing fonts for the page, I stopped at [Google Fonts] https://fonts.google.com/.
 After a short search, I came across a font named 'Dongle'.
 I liked this font because of its shape and there is no extra sharp edges.
 The main purpose of the site is to make easy going experience with the user, so I choose this style of font.
 Same font style is also aplied in contact form, so the original font from contact form doesn't stand out too much.
 In case of fallback, I included CSS generic font family "sans-serif".

+### Icons
+Here I used 4 icons for the "social-media" part.
+I choose background image as icon on a link, so user can clik on desired icon and visit homepage of choosen social media platform.
+I got icons via basic search on google https://www.google.com/imghp?hl=en.
+After choosing icons, I then styled them in style.css file for better page position and look.
 # UX

 ## User Goals